NerTzhuLz/PhoenixBot/README.md

 Relic-tagging bot for Relic Burners

 ## Roadmap
-* Close full squads
-* Save message parts to DB per squad
 * Post 1 message per squad
     * When squad filled/closed, remove message
     * Only viable after all existing squads have text info (from previous point)
+* Close full squads
+* Timed closing
 * Change recruiting commands to work in any channel
 * Make channels for "recruiting squads" and "recruiting chat"
     * Squads is just a list of open squads.
 Commands can be used, but all messages are deleted